-- (1) Fires set by the Mequon fire department for practice and instruction of firefighters, and/or testing of firefighting equipment. - (2) Small open flames for welding, acetylene torching or similar flame devices for commercial or industrial purposes.

-- (3) Fires set in devices commonly referred to as barbecue grills for the purpose of cooking.
-Cooking fires in grills where the grill is: - a.
+- (1) Fires set by the fire department for practice and instruction of firefighters, and/or testing of firefighting equipment. - (2) Small open flames for welding, acetylene torching or similar flame devices for commercial or industrial purposes. - (3) Cooking fires in grills where the grill is: - a.
 Fueled by charcoal, wood, or propane; - b.
-Located a minimum of ten (10) feet of a multi-family structure (three or more units); - c.
-Not located on a balcony or under any overhanging portion of a structure. - (4) Fires set in manufactured devices commonly referred to as a "patio hearth" constructed of ceramic materials or those of metal construction having an attached cover when burning wood for a recreational fire.
-Fires in a patio hearth, outdoor fireplace, or other similar fire feature subject to the following: - a.
+Located a minimum of ten feet of a multi-family structure (three or more units);

+- c.
+Not located on a balcony or under any overhanging portion of a structure. - (4) Fires in a patio hearth, outdoor fireplace, or other similar fire feature subject to the following: - a.
 The fire shall be placed on and surrounded by non-combustible material or, if on or surrounded by combustible materials, placed in a manner consistent with the manufacturer's guidelines.
-If no manufacturer guidelines are available, wood burning features shall be at least twenty (20) feet from any combustible material and features which are solely fueled by propane or natural gas shall be placed at least ten (10) feet from any combustible material. - c.
+If no manufacturer guidelines are available, wood burning features shall be at least 20 feet from any combustible material and features which are solely fueled by propane or natural gas shall be placed at least ten feet from any combustible material. - b.
 Wood burning features shall have all screens and covers in place.
+The fire shall not be ignited with a flammable or combustible liquid. - c.
+The fire shall be attended by a responsible person of at least 16 years of age with a water source or other fire extinguishing equipment readily available. - (5) Campfires located on the ground subject to the following: - a.
+The fire shall be at least 25 feet from any structure, wooded area, public roadway or combustible materials. - b.
+The fire shall not exceed four feet in diameter. - c.
 The fire shall not be ignited with a flammable or combustible liquid. - d.
-The fire shall be attended by a responsible person of at least sixteen (16) years of age with a water source or other fire extinguishing equipment readily available. - (5) Campfires for cooking, ceremonies or recreation, not contained in devices commonly described as barbeque grills or patio hearths, and being described as a pile of wood not exceeding two feet in diameter shall be permitted provided that: - a.
-Daily permission, as set forth in section 30-127 is obtained. - b.
-The fire site is located a distance of at least 75 feet from any structure or public roadway. - c.
-The area surrounding the fire shall be of such a nature as to prevent the fire from spreading. - d.
-A responsible person shall be in attendance at all times when material is being burned. - e.
-The responsible party shall ensure that the fire has been completely extinguished at the conclusion of any burning activity. - f.
-The by-products of combustion resulting from burning shall not form a fire hazard or nuisance to neighboring citizens.

-- (5) Campfires located on the ground subject to the following: - a.
-The fire shall be at least twenty-five (25) feet from any structure, wooded area, public roadway or combustible materials. - b.
-The fire shall not exceed four (4) feet in diameter. - c.
-The fire shall not be ignited with a flammable or combustible liquid. - d.
-The flames shall not exceed two (2) feet in height above the ground. - The fire shall be attended by a responsible person of at least sixteen (16) years of age with a water source or other fire extinguishing equipment readily available.
+The flames shall not exceed two feet in height above the ground. - e.
+The fire shall be attended by a responsible person of at least 16 years of age with a water source or other fire extinguishing equipment readily available.